 <!--instead of the toolbar ID the toolbar name could be used-->

 Additional elements to declare a toolbar button are Place, ToolBarID and ToolBarName.
-ToolBarID and ToolBarName are used to identify the toolbar which contains the new or existing button.
-The textual value of ToolBarName is case sensitive.
-The (UIElement) type attribute must equal "ToolBarItem".
+The ToolBarID and ToolBarName elements are used to identify the toolbar which contains the new or existing button.
+The textual value of ToolBarName is case-sensitive.
+The (UIElement) type attribute must be ToolBarItem.

 To define a menu item, the elements MenuID, Place and Parent are available in addition to the standard elements used to declare a command.
-MenuID can be either 128 or 129.
-Please see "Toolbars and Menus" for more information on these values.
+The content of the MenuID element can be either 128 or 129.
+See the section "Toolbars and Menus" above for more information.

 <!--the following element is a Local command ID-->